-A day in the life of Canvas looks like this.
-Tess wants to check her personal finances before work so she sets her Canvas on her home desk.
-The inductive surface begins to charge her Canvas and the 30 inch display glows to life.
-She uses a combination of voice, keyboard, gestures and air taps (who likes fingerprints all over their display?) and plans a monthly budget.
+A day in the life of canvas looks like this.
+Tess wants to check her personal finances before work so she sets her canvas on her home desk.
+The inductive surface begins to charge her canvas and the wall display glows to life.
+She uses a combination of voice, keyboard, gestures and air taps and plans a monthly budget.

-Back at home she considers watching a movie on her AVR glasses, but decides to grab a game controller and play a shooter on a wall display.
-Either way, it's all powered by Canvas.
+Back at home she considers watching a movie on her AVR glasses, but decides to grab a game controller and play a shooter on the wall display.
+Either way, it's all powered by canvas.

 But they go farther than mere preferences, Personal AI, cares about you.
 It wants you to succeed, to reach your goals.
 It's a friend when you need to talk.
 It can tell if you've been working too hard or not hard enough.
 If you haven't gone to the gym recently, it might coordinate with one of your friends's AI to see if you both might hit the gym together.
 An assistant, best friend, life coach, mom and therapist all rolled into one.

 James's smart wheelchair has a built-in AI, named Rosie.
 Like Personal AI, Rosie's main interface is voice.
 James can say, "Take me to the kitchen," and Rosie will drive him there from anywhere in the house, even up or down stairs.
 Each of Rosie's six wheels are independently powered and can raise or lower relative to the rest of the wheelchair.
 When James approaches stairs, the front two wheels raise and James's weight is balanced on the middle and rear wheels.
 The front wheels go onto the top of the first step and the middle wheels raise.
 Four wheels are always in contact with the surface and even though James can't walk, with Rosie, he can climb stairs.